SolaceDev/solace-dev-codelabs/markdown/solace-helm-node-samples/Helm-Node-Samples.md

 The fragment above does the following:

 - Installs a few packages (bash, git and openssh)
-- Installs the solace javascript api from npm (the base container image is the offical node.js so, it comes with npm already installed)
+- Installs the solace javascript api from npm (the base container image is the official node.js so, it comes with npm already installed)
 - Clones the Solace node.js samples
 - Writes out a shell script to publish a message
 - Starts the subscriber